What will Yoon's impeachment mean for South Korea? – DW – 12/16/2024

 Han Dong-hoon, the leader of the ruling People Power Party (PPP), on Monday stepped down from the role "due to the collapse of the party's Supreme Council."

-He had vowed to "devote all my energy and efforts to ensuring stability" — although analysts say the opposition Democratic Party knows it has the government on the ropes and will settle for nothing less than a general election.
+Han vowed he would "devote all my energy and efforts to ensuring stability" — although analysts say the opposition Democratic Party knows it has the government on the ropes and will settle for nothing less than a general election.

 Democratic Party favored